Mikaela/mikaela.github.io/pages/irc.markdown

 * [Using umode -i]({% post_url 2015-03-26-umode--i %})
 * [Disabling DCC]({% post_url 2015-03-18-nodcc %})
 * [Keep the ops opped]({% post_url 2015-04-01-keep-the-ops-opped %})

+* * * * *

+**My policy on joining personal channels**.

+*If you have no idea what this section means, this most likely doesn't concern you.
+(Hint: For example `##nickname` channels at freenode.)*

+I often feel that personal channels are useless and not so good invention, but they might have some uses like commit spam or spamming some RSS feeds.

+My current policy on joining them is joining channels of those people who join mine and are preferably voiced or higher, but I reserve the right to not do that or leave the channel at any time without specifying reason.*